 - People Skills

-My number one tip for interviewing Digital Marketers is to avoid asking them if they know how to do X or Y. Instead, you should ask them questions which allow them to demonstrate the level of their knowledge.
+My number one tip for interviewing a potential Digital Marketing Manager is to avoid asking them if they know how to do X or Y. Instead, you should ask them questions which allow them to demonstrate the level of their knowledge.
 This might be startlingly obvious for those who are experienced at interviewing potential candidates but it took me a while to figure out.
 There are two main reasons you shouldn’t ask someone if they can do something:

 1) They can simply say “yes”